ramonPires/bitbucket-cli/README.md

 **OBS:
-The project rely on some bitbucket cloud internal and some almost deprecated apis due to some GDPR concerns of the Bitbucket Cloud team, like exposing the username or email through the api and some apis don't work with the oauth yet, so some endpoints where not used due to this limitation.**
+The project relies on some Bitbucket Cloud internal and some almost deprecated APIs due to some GDPR concerns of the Bitbucket Cloud team, like exposing the username or email through the API, some endpoints don't work with the OAuth yet, so some endpoints were not used due to this limitation.**
 - https://developer.atlassian.com/cloud/bitbucket/deprecation-notice-v1-apis/
 - https://developer.atlassian.com/cloud/bitbucket/bitbucket-api-changes-gdpr/